 Each notice displays the dates for informal appeal should the property owner wish to discuss their assessment with an appraiser in our office.
 These dates usually occur during a one week period in the month of March.

 This first step in the appeal process is simply an "informal" meeting in the Assessor’s Office.
 You may speak to an appraiser, review the data used in computing the assessed value, and if necessary, schedule an inspection of the property.
 An Assessment Appeal Application must be filled out prior to this "informal" meeting.
 These forms may be downloaded on the Official Forms page or obtained in our office.
-Citizens will be seen on a "first come, first serve" basis at this time.

 Board of Equalization